 To be successful as an early childhood educator, you must respect and understand the power you have in the classroom.
 This influence comes with responsibilities and obligations.
 It is a serious commitment.

-You're exactly the kind of student we'd love to work with, and welcome into our early childhood education program.
+You're exactly the kind of student we'd love to work with.
 Read on for your next steps.

 Learn More About Early Childhood Education Training in Montreal

 If you're looking for quality early childhood education programs in Montreal, or want to learn more about ECE careers, we'd be happy to talk with you.